 There’s been a lot of talk about hybrid ways of working going forward.
 In the past, when teams met face to face and perhaps had one colleague who dialled in from home, invariably that person couldn’t engage with the meeting to quite the same extent as their physically present colleagues.
 HR would do well to document some tips for the business now, while homeworking is still fresh in everyone’s minds, about the best ways to keep employees who are working from home included in the meeting.

 Reminding people to use video calling where appropriate, to give everyone an opportunity to speak by taking turns, and to keep team catch ups in the calendar (so they don’t revert to ‘water cooler’ chats), are just some of the ways managers can keep their homeworking and office-working staff engaged.
 Businesses know how to make video/phone meetings work now – make sure that knowledge is retained.

 Recognise on- and off-site workers

 In terms of recognition, HR can work with line managers on ways to keep up with homeworking employees’ achievements.
-Continuous performance management, organised through an HR system like Cezanne HR, can ensure all employees have dedicated catch ups with their manager, regardless of where they are working from.
+Continuous performance management, organised through HR systems like Cezanne HR, can ensure all employees have dedicated catch ups with their manager, regardless of where they are working from.
 Formalising these catch ups, alongside recording agreed goals, makes it much easier for managers to spread their time and attention more evenly across their team.

 When it comes time for business-wide awards, part of the reward structure at many organisations, HR can lead the way by setting criteria that is inclusive of all staff, regardless of where they are working from.
 With goals being documented in an HR system, that’s one place that HR could start when looking at who should be recognised with an award.
 If HR want to reward staff members for company tenure and loyalty, the data to inform such awards can be pulled from a good HR system, too.
 Even engagement with colleagues and company initiatives can be visible via an HR system’s workspaces and online discussion threads.